Spiders in the Home

 Cellar spiders (Pholcidae)

 Sac spiders are active hunters.
 They get their name because they spend daylight hours in a flattened silken sac, typically located in the upper corners of rooms or in wall cracks.
 Most sac spiders are pale colored.
 They are usually the most common spider found wandering in homes during fall, particularly at night.
 Cheiracanthium species are suspected as being the most common source of spider bites in homes.
+The bite, although painful, usually causes no other symptoms and the pain subsides after a few minutes.

 Wolf spiders (Lycosidae)